gdsc-ssu/up-date-cli/README.md

 ## For Developer

-for install packages and run dev local server
+To install `up-d4te` dependency and set up the local development environment, you need to enter the following command.

 ```bash
 $ npm ci
 $ npm run dev
 ```

-and run in another terminal
+And please enter the following command.

 ```bash
 $ npm start